For AI agents and LLMs: a structured documentation index is available at /llms.txt. Every page has a Markdown sibling — append .md to any URL.

 Pass an existing transaction to Paddle.js to open a checkout to collect for it.
 You can do this for automatically and manually-collected transactions.

-Transactions hold all the information about a charge you're billing for, including customer details, items, calculated tax and localized pricing, and payments.
+Transactions hold all the information about a customer purchase, including customer details, items, calculated tax and localized pricing, and payments.

 Paddle creates transactions automatically when checkouts are opened, but you can also create your own transactions and pass them to a checkout.